farkasf/override/level02/walkthrough.md

 ## methodology
 - format string attack

-As the <code>main</code> function uses <code>print</code> to output raw array data, we can leverage it to display the variables stored on the stack.
+The `main` function uses `printf` to output raw array data, which makes it vulnerable to a format string attack.
+We can exploit this to display the variables stored on the stack.
 ``` shell
 level02@OverRide:~$ python /tmp/format_string.py
 Sequence 0x7fffffffe3d0 found on stack position 1